-- (vi) for the right to moor a vessel that is occupied by the person as the person's principal home; and - (b) either: - (i) the amounts are payable every 3 months or more frequently; or - (ii) the amounts are payable at regular intervals (greater than 3 months) and the Secretary is satisfied that the amounts should be treated as rent for the purposes of this Act. - Note: For retirement village see subsections 12(3) and (4) and for principal home see section 11A. - (2A) If: - (a) youth allowance is payable to a person; and - (b) the person is not independent (see section 1067A) and is required to live away from home (see section 1067D); and - (c) the person is attending boarding school while living away from home; - then, for the purposes of subsection (2): - (d) the boarding school is taken to be the person's principal home while the person is attending the school; and
+- (vi) for the right to moor a vessel that is occupied by the person as the person's principal home; and - (b) either: - (i) the amounts are payable every 3 months or more frequently; or - (ii) the amounts are payable at regular intervals (greater than 3 months) and the Secretary is satisfied that the amounts should be treated as rent for the purposes of this Act. - Note: For retirement village see subsections 12(3) and (4) and for principal home see section 11A.

+- (a) youth allowance is payable to a person; and - (b) the person is not independent (see section 1067A) and is required to live away from home (see section 1067D); and - (c) the person is attending boarding school while living away from home; - then, for the purposes of subsection (2): - (d) the boarding school is taken to be the person's principal home while the person is attending the school; and - (e) any fees charged for attending the boarding school are taken to be payable by the person.

-- (e) any fees charged for attending the boarding school are taken to be payable by the person. - (3) Subparagraphs (2)(a)(ii) to (vi) (inclusive) do not limit the generality of subparagraph (2)(a)(i). - (3AA) To avoid doubt, an amount that is paid or becomes payable by a person is not rent in relation to the person (either at the time when it is paid or becomes payable or at any later time) if the amount is, or forms part of, a special resident's entry contribution in relation to the person in respect of a retirement village under section 1147, whether the amount is paid or payable (whether wholly or partly) in a lump sum, by instalments or otherwise. - (3AB) If the whole or any part of an amount that is not rent in relation to a person as mentioned in subsection (3AA) is, or will or may become, repayable to the person, any amount by which the amount so repayable is reduced is not rent in relation to the person (either at the time when the reduction occurs or at any later time). - (3AC) If a person pays, or is liable to pay, rent for living in premises in respect of which someone else pays Government rent (other than Government rent paid at or above a rate that the authority receiving the rent has told the Department is the market rate), the rent paid or payable by the person for living in those premises is taken to be Government rent, unless the person shares the premises with the person who pays, or is liable to pay, Government rent in respect of those premises and the person's income has been taken into account in calculating the amount of Government rent payable in respect of those premises. - (3A) If a person is in a care situation and the person's principal home is not the place where the person receives the care, the person's rent may be an amount described in any of the subparagraphs of paragraph 13(2)(a) that applies to the person but cannot include amounts described in different subparagraphs of paragraph 13(2)(a). - Note: Under subsection 11A(8) or (9), the principal home of a person in a care situation may be a place other than the place where the person receives care.
+- (3) Subparagraphs (2)(a)(ii) to (vi) (inclusive) do not limit the generality of subparagraph (2)(a)(i). - (3AA) To avoid doubt, an amount that is paid or becomes payable by a person is not rent in relation to the person (either at the time when it is paid or becomes payable or at any later time) if the amount is, or forms part of, a special resident's entry contribution in relation to the person in respect of a retirement village under section 1147, whether the amount is paid or payable (whether wholly or partly) in a lump sum, by instalments or otherwise. - (3AB) If the whole or any part of an amount that is not rent in relation to a person as mentioned in subsection (3AA) is, or will or may become, repayable to the person, any amount by which the amount so repayable is reduced is not rent in relation to the person (either at the time when the reduction occurs or at any later time). - (3AC) If a person pays, or is liable to pay, rent for living in premises in respect of which someone else pays Government rent (other than Government rent paid at or above a rate that the authority receiving the rent has told the Department is the market rate), the rent paid or payable by the person for living in those premises is taken to be Government rent, unless the person shares the premises with the person who pays, or is liable to pay, Government rent in respect of those premises and the person's income has been taken into account in calculating the amount of Government rent payable in respect of those premises. - (3A) If a person is in a care situation and the person's principal home is not the place where the person receives the care, the person's rent may be an amount described in any of the subparagraphs of paragraph 13(2)(a) that applies to the person but cannot include amounts described in different subparagraphs of paragraph 13(2)(a). - Note: Under subsection 11A(8) or (9), the principal home of a person in a care situation may be a place other than the place where the person receives care. - (3B) If an amount described in subparagraph 13(2)(a)(ia) and an amount described in another subparagraph of paragraph 13(2)(a) are payable by a person, the person's rent may be an amount described in either of those subparagraphs but cannot include amounts described in different subparagraphs.